sarkershantonu/Bug-Storing-WS/README.md

 # Version
- 1.0 will be no auth
+ - 1.0 will be no auth

- 2.0 will be basic auth
+ - 2.0 will be basic auth

- 2.0 with basic auth & unit tests
+ - 3.0 with basic auth & unit tests

+ - 4.0 with HTTPs support over 3.0

  # Update  : jmeter tests are in a folder

  # todo